hemantgogia09/react-file-viewer/README.md

 # react-file-viewer

-Extendable file viewer for web
+Extendable file viewer for web (Note: This is a forked version of react-native-preview that I created becuase it lacked support for txt/plain file)

 ## Supported file formats: